webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 JavaScript is a text-based language that does not need any conversion before being executed.
 Other languages like [http://dev.opera.com/articles/view/38-programming-the-real-basics/#interpreted Java and C++ need to be compiled to be executable] but JavaScript is executed instantly by a type of program that interprets the code called a parser (pretty much all web browsers contain a JavaScript parser).

 To execute JavaScript in a browser you have two options — either put it inside a <code>script</code> element anywhere inside an HTML document, or put it inside an external JavaScript file (with a .js extension) and then reference that file inside the HTML document using an empty <code>script</code> element with a <code>src</code> attribute.
 We’ll look at both of these methods inside this section.

+JavaScript doesn't have to stay inside browsers.
+To run JavaScript in console environment, please check out Mozilla Rhino; to run JavaScript in server environment, please check node.js.

 === Including your JavaScript inside your HTML document ===